isomerpages/pa-mgwanted/articles/learning/_posts/2020-04-06-home-improvement-hacks.md

 ![Home Improvement Hacks](/images/content-articles/learning/home-improvement-hacks-img4.jpg)

-Inspired to become a handyman in your own household?
+Inspired to become a handyman in your own household?<br>
 Learn more tips by signing up for [Be a Handyman – Home Electrical Maintenance!](../../course-directory/lifelong-learning/#beahandymanhomeelectricalmaintenanceb) course at a CC near you!